krunch3r76/entropythief/README.md

 # entropythief
 **LINUX little endian (e.g. Intel chips/little endian i.e. not Raspberry Pi/ARM) only**

-get random entropy at a steal of a rate from multiple providers utilizing the linux entropy source or Intel's RDRAND cpu instruction (see usage rdrand argument) and send to a named pipe. requests are sent whenever the named pipe falls below a set threshold.
-Be advised rdrand is creating a memory leak and should be avoided as of this commit/tag, i.e. do not pass --rdrand 1 option. issue #1
+get random entropy at a steal of a rate from multiple providers utilizing the linux entropy source or Intel's RDRAND cpu instruction (default). requests are sent whenever the named pipe falls below a half the set threshold.

 usage:
 ```
 git clone https://github.com/krunch3r76/entropythief.git
 cd entropythief
-git checkout alpha-v6
+git checkout alpha-v7
 python3 -m venv entropythief-venv
 source entropythief-venv/bin/activate
 pip install -r requirements.txt
-./controller.py [--rdrand 1] # --help # to change the network from the default rinkeby and the subnet-tag from the default devnet-beta.2
+./controller.py [--rdrand=0] # --help # to change the network from the default rinkeby and the subnet-tag from the default devnet-beta.2
 # in a separate window
 cd readers/print_nonce
 python3 print_nonce.py # watch how the status line changes!